QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     A = I(2)
     cond(A)

-Here we see an example of the best-conditioned matrix, the identity matrix with its completely orthogonal basis, is 1.
+Here we see an example of the best-conditioned matrix, the identity matrix with its completely orthonormal basis, is 1.

 On the other hand, notice that